pretix/pretix-docs/docs/guides/products/index.md

 Give the new membership type a distinct and informative name.
 If you want the membership to allow purchase of tickets for multiple different people, check the box next to "Membership is transferable".
-If you want the membership to allow purchase for multiple different events or dates with the same start time, check the box next to "Parallel usage is allowed".
+If you want the membership to allow purchases for multiple different events or dates with the same start time, check the box next to "Parallel usage is allowed".

 If you want to limit the membership to a certain number of purchases, specify that number in the "Maximum usages" field.
 If you want to allow unlimited purchases within the specified time frame, leave this field empty.